buildingSMART-Finland/InfraModel/markdown/headers.md

 ## Feature dictionary

 The \<FeatureDictionary> identifies the specification source of extensions used in the file, and the point of access to their documentation.

 The contents of \<Feature> elements shall follow the source specification.
 LandXML-files in general may contain extensions from several different sources.
 In Inframodel file transfer, proper recognition and interpretation is required only for the extensions documented in this specification ( e.g. for the type coding systems used in an Inframodel file).

 The dictionary for Inframodel extensions shall be specified using \<FeatureDictionary> element as shown in the table below.

-The name shall be unique, and always 'inframodel' for the dictionary of Inframodel extensions, and exactly the same value shall be set in every Inframodel \<Feature> for attribute source (the \<Feature> attribute code being labeled with IM_ -prefix).
+The name attribute shall be unique, and always 'inframodel' for the dictionary of Inframodel extensions, and exactly the same value shall be set in every Inframodel \<Feature> for attribute source (the \<Feature> attribute code being labeled with IM_ -prefix).

 The \<version> should match the version number of the Inframodel schema.

 Optional \<DocFileRef> element can be used to provide the URI link to named external documentation where applicable feature code and property type values are described ({{refto IMExtensions}} in the case of Inframodel feature dictionary).

 {{xtabulate4 FeatureDictionary}}